A diseasing of the population?

 The ‘because’ dimension presents particular problems.
 First, it assumes an underlying condition or state that we are often unable to observe directly and, second, it implies a linear, one-directional, causal relationship: "You are X because of Y" (not, "Y because of X").

-Sandra had, in fact, previously seen a mental health professional and had been given a diagnosis for her condition: "You feel anxious because you have anxiety, and you feel low because you have depression".
+Sandra had, in fact, previously seen a mental health professional from a medical background and had been given a diagnosis for her condition: "You feel anxious because you have anxiety, and you feel low because you have depression".
 I wondered, isn't this a bit like saying, "Your head hurts because you have a headache"..?
 (And, if you don't agree with me on this point, is it because you disagree?)

 Could it be that we sometimes describe the same phenomenon in two different ways; one via apparent symptoms and one via a label that represents that specific cluster of symptoms, and then we inadvertently misinfer a causal relationship between them?